Hi, my name is Dmitry. I am Dashly's CEO and Co-Founder

 Borderless communication

 You decide to contact a company.
 Once you send them an email, you will likely prefer emails for the future.
 If you call, all of your future communications will stay on the phone.
-However, who knows, you may want to switch to text or WhatsApp next time, and then you may face something unpleasantly familiar - the company's representative has no idea what you were discussing before.
-How unbearably familiar is this?!
+However, you may want to switch to WhatsApp next time — and then the company's representative has no idea what you were discussing before.

 Our mission